openconfig/models-ci/README.md

 `latest-version.txt`: Stores the name+version of the @latest validator to display to the user.

-`modelDir==model==status`: Each model has a file of this format created by the per-model validator execution script. `post_results` understands this format, and scans all of these in order to output the hierarchical results output to the user for per-model validators.
+`modelDir==model==status`: For per-model validators, each model has a file of this format created by the validator execution script. `post_results` understands this format, and scans all of these in order to output the results in a hierarchical format to the user.

 ### 3 `post_results`

-This script is aware of the results format outputted from each validator.
-It parses each result uniquely for each validator, and posts the information on the GitHub PR.
+This script is aware of the results format for each validator.
+It parses each result uniquely for each validator, and posts the information as a gist on the GitHub PR.

 ## How Each Validator is Installed